zagorski32611/solidity-workshop-1/tutorials/2016-06-30-contract-oriented-programming-I.md

 There is obviously more to it then this, and we will get into more specifics later, but for now we will start by looking at some basic features of Solidity functions and interfaces, and how contract oriented techniques can be applied.

-### Interfaces in Solidity

-Contract interfaces is one of the hardest things to get right in Solidity.
+Despite being fairly simple, Solidity is not an easy language to write code in.
 There are contracts, libraries, functions, modifiers and events.
 Functions have lots of modifiers that must be chosen correctly, and it's not always obvious what some of them (such as `external` and `internal`) actually does.
 Certain modifiers are not yet enforced (for example `constant`), and also - even if you get all the modifiers right there are more issues still, for example that certain Solidity types cannot be used as in- or out-data in certain types of functions.

 That being said, it is actually not that bad when you get used to it, and it keeps getting better all the time.
-The issues I mention here are not caused by bad language design, but because certain features (whether they're language or EVM specific) just hasn't been added in yet.
+The issues I mention here are not caused by bad language design, but because certain features (whether they're language or EVM specific) simply hasn't been added in yet.
+The language is still young.
 Still, I feel that some of it must be cleared out before going into the contract part.

 ### Functions and standard modifiers

 Modifiers are added to variables and functions to affect their behavior.
 All the basic modifiers can be found [here](https://en.wikipedia.org/wiki/Design_by_contract).
 Most of the common modifiers (like public and private) is available, but some behave a bit differently then one might expect.

-Before describing them in full i will have to go over `call` vs. `transaction` mechanics:
+Before describing all the modifiers in full I will have to go over `call` vs. `transaction` mechanics:

 A `transaction` is a signed transaction sent by a user to a contract account, or external account, that changes (or at least tries to change) the world state.
 Transactions are placed in the tx queue and are not considered valid until they are eventually mined into a block.
 Transactions must always be used when sending Ether, or doing any form of **write** operation.